-Inhibitors of the mammalian target of rapamycin (mTOR) such as rapamycin (sirolimus) and its analogues (e.g. everolimus) have been shown to have potent immunosuppressive activity and also have known anti-cancer effects which have been exploited in clinical trials (Meric-Bernstam and Gonzalez-Angulo, 2009; Dufour et al., 2011).
-They are currently estimated to be prescribed in approximately 4% of liver transplant patients from the time of transplant while about 6% of patients receive them as part of maintenance treatment at 1-year post-transplant (Nashan, 2018).
+Inhibitors of the mammalian target of rapamycin (mTOR), such as rapamycin (sirolimus), and its analogues, such as everolimus, have been shown to have potent immunosuppressive activity.
+They also have known anti-cancer effects (Meric-Bernstam & Gonzalez-Angulo, 2009; Dufour et al., 2011).
+It is estimated that mTOR inhibitors are prescribed in approximately 4% of liver transplant patients from the time of transplant, while about 6% of patients receive them as part of maintenance treatment at 1-year post-transplant (Nashan, 2018).

-While the chemical structure of sirolimus and everolimus are similar, in many ways they behave quite differently upon administration.
-The addition of a hydroxyethyl group confers on everolimus a different tissue and subcellular distribution and different affinities to active drug transporters and drug-metabolising enzymes.
-Furthermore, it has a much higher potency for interacting with the mTOR complex 2 than sirolimus as well as higher bioavailability and a shorter terminal half-life.
+Although the chemical structures of sirolimus and everolimus are similar, they behave very differently upon administration.
+Due to the addition of a hydroxyethyl group, everolimus has a different tissue and subcellular distribution to sirolimus, as well as different affinities to active drug transporters and drug-metabolising enzymes.
+Furthermore, it has a much higher potency for interacting with the mTOR complex 2 than sirolimus, as well as higher bioavailability and shorter terminal half-life.
 While both compounds effectively induce immunosuppression, everolimus also has the potential to inhibit the negative effects of CNIs on neuronal and kidney cell metabolism, which sirolimus enhances (Klawitter et al., 2015).
-Sirolimus and everolimus should, therefore, not be considered interchangeable (Nashan et al., 2018).
+As a result of these differences, sirolimus and everolimus should not be considered interchangeable (Nashan et al., 2018).

-However, a recent study has shown that post-transplant patients have a lower incidence of malignancy when treated with mTOR inhibitors no matter if they were used with CNIs or not.
+A recent study has shown that post-transplant patients have a lower incidence of malignancy when treated with mTOR inhibitors, whether used with CNIs or not.
 The beneficial effects remain significant even when non-melanoma skin cancer are excluded (Wolf et al., 2018).